Intuitive Shape Editing in Latent Space: Learning Adaptive Shape Editing

 With $\lambda_{1}=\lambda_{2}=\lambda_{3}=100$, $\lambda_{4}=1.0$ and $\lambda_{5}=0.1$.
 We learn to describe an input shape through a set of handle points that must be used in the reconstruction process guided by $L_{rec}$.
-Any differences between shapes that are not encoded smoothly in the handles themselves are instead encoded in the style vector by $L_{lip}$.
+Any differences between shapes not encoded smoothly in the handles themselves are instead encoded in the style vector by $L_{d}$.
 Style and handles are kept independent and exchangeable by $L_{ind}$, while $L_{spen}$ prevents ignoring the handles, and $L_{rpen}$ forces the residual to only be used if necessary.
-During training, $L_{lip}, L_{spen}, L_{rpen}$ are only directly regularising the encoder, while $L_{rec}$ and $L_{ind}$ also train the decoder.